bsullivan23/DESN368-code-design-workspace-bs-new-copy/week-0/about-me.md

 [ ] Server communication

 **13. One thing you hope to create by course end:**
-I really don't have a lot of knowledge about code so I hope to learn how to do just about anything.
+I really don't have a lot of knowledge about code so I hope to learn how to create just about anything.
 I have only ever modified code for websliders for my current jobs website,so anything more than that is great!

 ---
 *This intake will help me understand your background and tailor the course experience.
 Feel free to expand on any answers!*